 I have quite a collection of washi tape but I’m always happy to add more as it’s so useful.
 This is official mt brand tape so you know it’s good quality.
 The design is a traditional flower pattern – not the most exciting option, but I actually love it when people gift me plainer styles since most of my collection is too cute to use!

 Traveller’s Notebook Sticker Labels

-Traveller’s notebooks are a popular choice for journalling as they come with a refillable cover and are great to use on the go.
+Traveller’s Notebook is a popular brand for journalling as the notebooks come with a refillable cover and are great to use on the go.
 These stickers have a travel theme with stamps and passport style labels that would be nice for decorating a travel journal.